EverestWorks/EverTerm/compile-win.md

 ======================================

 To compile, you need:
-Windows with Python in the PATH,
+Windows with Python fully set up(runable from the source) Brain,
-Brain,
 Hands,
 CMD.exe